-9. FEMA Review Tool
+1. FEMA Review Tool

-FEMA REGION 10 LOCAL MITIGATION PLAN REVIEW TOOL
+LOCAL MITIGATION PLAN REVIEW TOOL

-The Local Mitigation Plan Review Tool demonstrates how the Local Mitigation Plan meets the regulation in 44 CFR §201.6 and offers States and FEMA Mitigation Planners an opportunity to provide feedback to participating jurisdictions.
+The Local Mitigation Plan Review Tool demonstrates how the Local Mitigation Plan meets the regulation in 44 CFR §201.6 and offers States and FEMA Mitigation Planners an opportunity to provide feedback to the community.